lamarqua/rust-reaction-diffusion-SDL/README.md

-A rust program that simulates the Reaction - Diffusion equation.
+A rust program that simulates the Reaction - Diffusion equation, using the algorithm described at: http://www.karlsims.com/rd.html

 Computed on the CPU, rendered using SDL.